-- 26 EFRAG welcomes the IASB's proposal to allow passage of time adjustments in order classify a derivative as equity.
-We also welcome the fact that the adjustment should in principle have the effect of fixing the cash amount per share in terms of present value (i.e., that the value varies only with the passage of time). - In general, EFRAG also agrees that the adjustment has to be pre-determinable at inception (i.e., be a pre-determinable amount or a pre-determined formula as long as the inputs to the formula only vary with time; that is, time is the only input). - Similar to preservation adjustments, EFRAG would also welcome additional examples and guidance on passage of time adjustments, including explanations on how the principles would apply to convertible instruments with a variable interest rate. - 29 EFRAG notes that for options where the strike price varies with an interest rate benchmark or an inflation index, the IASB concluded in paragraph IE86 of the Illustrative Examples that the adjustment to the strike price is neither a preservation adjustment nor a passage-oftime adjustment as specified in paragraph 22C.
+- 1926 EFRAG welcomes the IASB's proposal to allow passage of time adjustments in order classify a derivative as equity.
+We also welcome the fact that the adjustment should in principle have the effect of fixing the cash amount per share in terms of present value (i.e., that the value varies only with the passage of time). - at inception (i.e., be a pre-determined determinable as long as the inputs to the formula only vary with time; that is, time is the only input). - 21 FinallySimilar to preservation adjustments, EFRAG welcomes that the IASB will not reconsider the requirements that were added to IAS 32 in 2009 for 'foreign currency rights issues' would also welcome additional examples and will retain the foreign currency rights issue exception, as it is considered useful. - 2228 Adjustment principle -guidance on passage-of-time adjustments options that can be exercised at different predetermined dates, including explanations on how the principles would apply to convertible instruments with a variable interest rate. - eFRAG notes that for options where the strike price varies with an interest rate benchmark or an inflation index, the IASB concluded in paragraph IE86 of the Illustrative Examples that the adjustment to the strike price is neither a preservation adjustment nor a passage-of-time adjustment as specified in paragraph 22C.
 However, in cases where the benchmark interest rate represents the time value of money that is relevant to the derivative and where the inflation index is not leveraged and relates to inflation in the issuer's own economic environment, it could be argued that the adjustment is based on a predetermined formula where the inputs to the formula only vary with time (i.e., time is the only input) and thus meet the fixed-for-fixed condition.